cainsusk/BitcoinCore-Architecture/A1/script.md

 # Bitcoin Core
 Bitcoin Core is the primary system for facilitating transactions using Bitcoin.
-It is the authoritative source for for how each part of the technology should be implemented.
+It is the authoritative source for how each part of the technology should be implemented.

 Bitcoin Core uses a Peer to Peer (P2P) architecture where users validate each